Faster Algorithms for Semi-Matching Problems: Observation: and time algorithms

 Now, we give an explanation on the observation.
 If we reduce the problem normally (as in Section~\ref{sec:weighted}) to get $\hat G$, then the number of edges in $\hat G$ and the running time will be $O(nm)$.
 However, since the size of any matching in the graph $\hat G$ is at most $|U|$, it suffices to consider only the smallest $|U|$ edges in $\hat G$ incident to each vertex in $U$.
 Therefore, we may assume that $\hat G$ has $O(n^2)$ edges.
 (The same observation is also used in \cite{KLST01}.)

 More precisely, let $E_u$ be a set of edges incident to $u$ in $\hat G$, and $R$ be a set of $|U|$ smallest edges of $E_u$.
-If the maximum matching of the minimum weight, say $M$, contains an edge $e\in E_u\setminus U$, then $U\cup\{e\}$ has $|U|+1$ edges implying that there is an edge $e'\in U$ incident to a vertex $v\in\hat V$ not matched by $M$.
-Thus, we can replace $e$ with $e'$ which results in a matching of smaller weight.
+If the maximum matching of minimum weight, say $M$, contains an edge $e\in E_u\setminus R$, then $R\cup\{e\}$ has $|U|+1$ edges.
+This implies that there is an edge $e'\in R$ incident to a vertex $v\in\hat V$ not matched by $M$.
+Thus, we can replace $e$ by $e'$ which results in a matching of smaller weight.
 Therefore, we need to keep only $|U|^2$ edges in our reduction.
+Moreover, we can also reduce the time of the reduction to $O(n^2\log{n})$.

-Moreover, we can also reduce the time for a reduction to $O(n^2\log n)$ as well.
-The faster reduction can be as follows.
-For each vertex $u\in U$, we first add all edges incident to $u$, to a binary heap $H$ with addition information $i=1$, say $(e,i)$.
-Then we iteratively extract minimum $(e=uv,i)$ from $H$, create an edge $uv^i$ in $E'$ with weight $i\cdot w(e)$, and insert $(uv^{i+1},i+1)$ back to $H$.
-We repeat the process until $u$ has $|U|$ incident edges in $E'$.
+The faster reduction is applied at each vertex $u\in U$ as follows.
+First, we create a binary graph $H$.
+Each node of $H$ has a key $(e=uv,i)$ and a value $i\cdot w_e$, where $e=uv\in E$ and $i$ is an integer.
+In other words, the value of the node in $H$ with key $(e,i)$ is the weight of an edge $uv^i$ in the graph $\hat G$.
+Initially, we add to $H$ a key $(e,1)$ with value $w_e$ for all edges $e\in{E}$ incident to $u$.
+We iteratively extract from $H$ the key $(e=uv,i)$ with minimum value.
+Then we create an edge $uv^i$ in $E'$ with weight $i\cdot w_e$.
+If $u$ is incident to less than $|U|$ edges in $E'$, then we insert to $H$ a key $(uv,i+1)$ with value $(i+1)\cdot w_e$; otherwise, we stop.
+We repeat the process until the heap $H$ is empty.
+Thus, the process for each vertex $u\in U$ terminates in $|U|$ rounds.
 The pseudocode of the reduction is given in Algorithm~\ref{algo:reduction}.